PuertoRicanGenome/Annotation/README.md

 ## GenBank

-Contains only primary annotation (file pr1v3.0.gff3)
+Contains only the primary annotation (file pr1v3.0.gff3)